Countdown to Oignies - 2022

 Oignies is well known for the quality of its sporting facilities.
-The Stade Municipal offers an opportunity to participate in multiple sport disciplines; not only athletics, with the renowned L'Etoile de Oignies our local club, but also basketball, volleyball, football, tennis and judo, amongst other sports.
+The Stade Municipal offers an opportunity to participate in multiple sport disciplines; not only athletics, with our renowned local club L'Etoile de Oignies, but also basketball, volleyball, football, tennis and judo, amongst other sports.

 Guy Drut - gold medallist in the 110m hurdles at the Montreal Olympics in 1976 - was born in Oignies and trained wearing the colours of L'Etoile.
 Also born in Oignies was Michel Jazy - 1500m silver medallist at the Tokyo Olympics in 1960.
 His career, which included 9 world records including the mile, 2000m, 2 miles, 3000m, and the 4x1500m relay, began too at L'Etoile de Oignies.